-I'm sure that students taking exams this past week hardly felt like experts with the material.
+I imagine that Stanford students taking mid terms exams recently hardly felt like experts with the material.
 In fact, exams feel like something you wish you could avoid.
 The same can be said of the wilderness in the narratives of Lent: it is not the spiritual home of the experts, but something to be avoided.
-Perhaps what this tells us is that our God-given humanity is the wilderness of our lives - that what we fear and avoid is in fact the fabric of everyday life.
-How do we live as faithful people in a violent, cruel world?
+Perhaps what this tells us is that our Godgiven humanity is the wilderness of our lives - that what we fear and avoid is in fact the fabric of everyday life.
+How do we live as faithful people in a crazy, cruel world?
 We hardly feel like experts in that either.
 Life itself is the wilderness.
 How do you prepare for that?
-Try creating an outline or study notes for that one and see how far it gets us.

-So while Lent is about reflection and discipline, it's also about renewal.
+So while Lent may be about reflection, repentance, recalibration, I think it is also about renewal.
 And if I asked for a show of hands this morning about how many of us would be up for a little of that in our lives, I imagine a 100% response.
 The problem is that the idea of spirituality or being faithful often teeters on becoming far too romanticized.
 God is ordered and disciplined and my life is unruly and a mess.

 The gritty foundation of an authentic spiritual life is the wilderness times we've survived and truly experienced grace.
-For myself it has been the process of coming out and living as an openly gay woman, the sudden death of my 22 month old niece, and blind marginalizing by institutions you give your heart and soul to.
+For myself it has been the process of coming out and living as an openly gay woman on the California roller coaster called Proposition 8 and also an ordained priest, the target of blame for much derision in our beloved Episcopal Church.
+There have been others.
 I did not of course seek any of these out, but they did find me and I've learned from them through endurance and pain and surprise.
 And I've discerned through them that there's a wildness in God's mercy, a wildness that cannot be parsed, dissected, or domesticated.
+I know each and every one of you has examples of your own wilderness times, where the wildness of God's mercy may have even stunned you.

 It is in this precise place of wildness that we can in fact embrace the reality of God's love and understand our own humanity and mortality.
+There is renewal in that.
 That we are too wild beasts in the wilderness that can also be bewildered by God's grace.
-Woven in and throughout the narratives of Hebrew Scripture and gospels we are grounded in the reality of God's love, expressed in God's covenantal relationship with us, even in the wilderness of life and the chaos of a world filled with war, genocide, and violence.
+We have a place in that landscape.
+Woven in and throughout the narratives of Hebrew Scripture and gospels we are grounded in the reality of God's love, expressed in God's covenantal relationship with us, even in the wilderness of life and the chaos of a world filled with strife, uncertainty, bigotry, and injustice.
 These Lenten texts, as troubling and disconcerting as they may be, encourage us to take risks - and move ever closer to a God who is wild and unpredictable; a God who offers covenantal relationship with us in ways beyond our deserving; a God who encompasses deep polarities and unsettling paradoxes - paradoxes which ultimately set us free and create us anew, not only during Lent but in every season of our lives.
-There are still 15 full days that remain in Lent.
-I encourage us to use it to seek to find where God may be in our lives and what we can do in this world.
-We do not need to be experts.
+I encourage us, all of us, to use this coming holy season to seek to find where and who God may be in our lives and what we can do in this world that indeed continues to require serious heavy lifting.
+We are not expected to be experts.
+We are expected to take our place in this beautiful and bewildering landscape called life.